codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

 [SwipeRefreshLayout](https://developer.android.com/reference/android/support/v4/widget/SwipeRefreshLayout.html) is a ViewGroup that can hold only one scrollable view as a child.
 This can be either a `ScrollView` or an `AdapterView` such as a `ListView`.

+**Note:** This layout only exists within more recent versions of support-v4 as [explained in this post](http://stackoverflow.com/a/23325011/313399).
+You must download and use a [recent jar](https://dl-ssl.google.com/android/repository/support_r20.zip) of the support library for this to work.

 ### Step 1: Wrap ListView

 We can use this by first wrapping the scrollable view with a `SwipeRefreshLayout` in the XML layout: